 The Company's principal customers for its Consumer segment include large mass volume retailers and chain drug stores, including such well-known retailers as Walmart, Walgreens, CVS and Target in the U.S., Shoppers DrugMart in Canada, A.S.
 Watson & Co. retail chains in Asia Pacific and Europe and Boots in the U.K. Walmart and its affiliates worldwide accounted for approximately 16% of the Company's 2014 consolidated net sales.
 The Company's principal customers for its Professional segment include Beauty Systems Group, Salon Centric and TNG Worldwide, as well as individual hair and nail salons and other distributors.
 As is customary in the industry, none of the Company's customers is under an obligation to continue purchasing products from the Company in the future.
 The Company expects that Walmart and a small number of other customers will, in the aggregate, continue to account for a large portion of the Company's net sales.
 (See Item 1A.
-"Risk Factors -"Economic conditions could have a material adverse effect on the Company's business, financial condition of its net sales and the loss of one or more of these customers could reduce the Company's net sales and have a material adverse effect on the Company's business, financial condition and/or results of operations and other or more of these customers could reduce the Company's net sales and have a material adverse effect on the Company's business, financial condition and/or results of operations of one or more of these customers could reduce the Company's net sales and have a material adverse effect on the Company's business, financial condition and/or results of operations.")
+"Risk Factors -"Economic conditions could have a material adverse effect on the Company's business, financial condition and/or results of operations or on the financial condition of its net sales and the loss of one or more of these customers could reduce the Company's net sales and have a material adverse effect on the Company's business, financial condition and/or results of operations.")